DATES

 between the evening of Monday, August 5, 2024, and the evening of Thursday,, August 8, 2024

 The morning of Monday, 6 August 1945, while it was still Sunday evening in New York City, the first atomic bomb was dropped by the US Air Force on the people of Hiroshima at 8:15 AM.
 On Thursday morning, 9 August 1945 at 11.15 AM the second, and far more powerful, atomic bomb was dropped by the US Air Force on the people of Nagasaki.
 On Sunday, 2 September 1945, the Emperor of Japan surrendered unconditionally.
-The nuclear bombing of the city of Hiroshima and the nuclear bombing of the city of Nagasaki remains the only two instances of the deliberate use of nuclear weapons in war.
+The nuclear bombing of the city of Hiroshima and the nuclear bombing of the city of Nagasaki remain the only two instances of the deliberate use of nuclear weapons in war.

 The Chapel of the Sacred Heart of Jesus and Mary at 325 E 33rd St, New York, NY 10016 will be open to all, including friends, groups, communities, and families, for prayer and hospitality between the 7 PM Monday, August 5th, 2024 (8 AM in Japan; 1 AM in Rome) and 10.15 PM Thursday, August 8, 2024 (11.15 AM in Japan; 4:15 AM in Rome.)
 The live stream will be available within these hours.
-They will be different in each time zone.
+It will be different in each time zone.

-For 75 consecutive hours, we will pray for peace in communion with sisters and brothers around the world and remembering the victims of all current conflicts.
+For 75 consecutive hours, we will pray for peace in communion with sisters and brothers around the world and remember the victims of all current conflicts.
 The Vigil is one of the many fruits of the Prayer for Peace that was initiated by Pope John Paul II in Assisi in 1986, and has continued every year since.
 The Prayer for Peace in 2024 will be held in Paris.
 The Vigil will be available in streaming (here) and many will participate from around the world.

 Nuclear disarmament is possible and it has been done.
 The nuclear Non-Proliferation Treaty (NPT), which articulates humanity’s commitment to nuclear disarmament, became international law in 1970 and it has been ratified by 190 governments.
 The Catholic Church has been consistently supportive of the abolition of nuclear weapons.
 Already in 1963 in the encyclical Pacem in Terris, John XXIII clearly stated: “Nuclear weapons must be banned.”
 In 2017 Pope Francis declared about nuclear weapons: “... the threat of their use, as well as their very possession, is to be firmly condemned.”